tuneyd/361W24-microservice/README.md

 This microservice is a Python-based server that generates a shopping list based on the ingredients needed for the meal and the available ingredients provided by the user.
-It utilizes ZeroMQ (ZMQ) for communication between the server and the client and requests library to interact with TheMealDB API to fetch meal details.
+It utilizes ZeroMQ (ZMQ) for communication between the server and the client and interacts with TheMealDB API to fetch meal details as JSON data.

 # Features:
-* Lookup Meal by ID: The application can retrieve meal details from TheMealDB API by providing the meal ID.
+* The application can retrieve meal details from TheMealDB API by providing the meal_ID.
-* Generate Shopping List: It generates a shopping list by comparing the required ingredients for the meal with the available ingredients provided by the user.
+* Generates a shopping list by comparing the required ingredients for the meal with the available ingredients provided by the user.
-* Remove Duplicates: The application ensures that the shopping list does not contain duplicate ingredients.
+* Ensures that the shopping list does not contain duplicate ingredients.

 # Requirements:
 * Python 3.x